Tinrocket-LLC/TRMetalImageView/README.md

 # TRMTKImageView

 A macOS Metal-based control that displays images.
-It's like NSImageView, but faster, and can handle extremely large images.
+It's like NSImageView, but faster, and handles extremely large images.
+Can be used synced up with an NSScrollView.

 ![](README/Pan_Zoom_8sec.gif)